nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### 6.4.1 Viewing help: `help`

-Shows a message explaining how to access the help page.
+**Shows a message explaining how to access the help page.**

 :pencil: Format: `help`

 <box type="info" seamless>

 **Note:**
-* Due to the amount of commands, the Help Window is made such that it will still be displayed at foreground despite clicking back to NovaCare.
+* Due to the number of commands, the Help Window is made such that it will still be displayed at the foreground despite clicking back to NovaCare.
-* To hide it, click the `minimize button` on the top right hand corner of the Help Window as shown below.
+* To hide it, click the `minimize button` on the top right hand corner of the Help Window, as shown below.
-* To close it, click the `close button` on the top right hand corner of the Help Window as shown below.
+* To close it, click the `close button` on the top right hand corner of the Help Window, as shown below.
 </box>

 ![helpWindow](images/helpWindow.png)

 Example:
-* `help` shows the help window which displays all commands available in NovaCare.
+* `help` shows the help window which displays all the commands available in NovaCare.
 <br></br>

 #### 6.4.2 Clearing all entries: `clear`

-Clears all patient and tasks entry from NovaCare.
+**Clears all patient and task entries from NovaCare.**

 :pencil: Format: `clear`

 <box type="warning" seamless>

 **Warning:**
-Using this command will **CLEAR ALL PATIENT AND TASK RECORDS** in the NovaCare.
+Using this command will **clear all patient and task entries** in NovaCare. <br></br>
 **This action is irreversible!**
 </box>

 Example:
-* `clear` clears all available data in NovaCare, both patients and tasks.
+* `clear` clears all patient and task entries from NovaCare.

 Expected output:
 ```